jarviscanada/jarvis_data_eng_BikervensBernard/linux_sql/README.md

 # Introduction

-A CentOS 7 based Linux node cluster agent
-This tool's goal is to keep track of each node's hardware characteristics and real-time resource utilisation (e.g. CPU/Memory) for future resource planning purposes (e.g. add/remove servers that might be too slow or under used).
+A CentOS based Linux node cluster agent This tool's goal is to keep track of each node's hardware characteristics and real-time resource utilization (e.g. CPU/Memory) for future resource planning purposes (e.g. add/remove servers that might be too slow or underused).
 The data will be saved in a PostgreSQL relational database management system (RDBMS).
 The SQL queries will answer business questions such as 'show average memory usage in percentage over 1 minute intervals for each node'.

 # Implementation